discolabs/disco_app/README.md

 - You should have the latest version of Ruby 2.5 installed locally, along with the `rails` and `bundler` gems;
 - You should have [ngrok] installed for HTTP tunnelling;
-- You should have followed the instructions for configuring Bundler with credentials to access Disco's private Gemfury server.
+- You should have followed the instructions in the Development Configuration Guru card for configuring Bundler with credentials to access Disco's private Gemfury server.
-- You should have generated a personal access token on Github and added it to your development configuration.
+- You should have followed the instructions in the Development Configuration Guru card to have generated a personal access token on Github and added it to your development configuration.

 [Getting Started]: https://app.getguru.com/#/boards/30ff224a-3c2c-4d46-a6f0-f4dc3ced8fe1